 “At the heart of true leadership is mentoring and giving back.”

-Dwayne J. Clark, Founder and CEO
+Dwayne J. Clark, Founder, CEO & Chairman

 dedicated to helping others.
-In 2020, The Clark Family Foundation and Aegis Living established Seattle Seniors Strong – an initiative that has raised over $300,000 to provide resources for homeless and homebound seniors during the global health crisis.
+In 2020, the Clark Family Foundation and Aegis Living established Seattle Seniors Strong – an initiative that has raised over $300,000 to provide resources for homeless and homebound seniors during the global health crisis.
 Aegis Living has also dedicated $1 million to seniors facing homelessness in the Seattle area through the Plymouth Housing PROOF campaign.
-Further, Dwayne supports more than 70 local and global charities and has founded five of his own, including: The Potato Soup Foundation, The Queen Bee Cafes, The D-One Foundation, The Clark Family Foundation, and The March for Civility.
+Further, Dwayne supports more than 70 local and global charities and has founded five of his own, including the Potato Soup Foundation, the Queen Bee Cafes, the D-One Foundation, the Clark Family Foundation, and the March for Civility.
 More information can be found at www.dwaynejclark.com.